microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-container-service-using-maven-plugin.md

     mvn fabric8:resource fabric8:apply
     ```

-    > NOTE: You can also above commands as a one-liner:
+    > NOTE: You can also run above commands as a one-liner:
     > `mvn clean package docker:build docker:push fabric8:resource fabric8:apply`

 1. Get the external IP address.
 This may take a few minutes to wait the deploy success.
 Before finishing, the `external-ip` field should show `pending`.